turingschool/backend-curriculum-site/professional_development/Mod3/Interview_Preparation.md

 * Understand how to answer interview questions through specific strategies

 * [Slides for this lesson](https://docs.google.com/presentation/d/19v08-f77qv6HTMR3teiuv_SmXMHzpydHrdo144WYG_8/edit?usp=sharing)
-* After you complete this lesson, you'll synthesize your learning in this [Exit Ticket](https://forms.gle/1WHVG6iiHX6bkfS97) by Thursday of Week 4.
+* After you complete this lesson, you'll synthesize your learning in this [Exit Ticket](https://forms.gle/1WHVG6iiHX6bkfS97) by Tuesday of Week 5.

 #### Starting off Strong: Tell me about Yourself